17 Claremont Bradford West Yorkshire BD7 1BG

 where we are today.

-Welcome to ACAP, where we ignite change from the grassroots up.
 Born out of a deep concern for the disproportionate exclusion of Black children from schools, both at primary and secondary levels, we embarked on a bold mission to reshape the educational landscape.
-Through our dedicated efforts, we’ve become a beacon of hope, touching the lives of thousands of young people and their families, across Bradford and West Yorkshire.
+Through our dedicated efforts, we’ve become a beacon of hope, touching the lives of thousands of young people and their families across Bradford and West Yorkshire.

 Today, our impact spans far and wide.
-Whether nurturing young minds through our mentoring programmes and science clubs, empowering parents within educational settings, or promoting holistic wellness among women, our commitment remains unwavering.
-Our vibrant array of activities, from poetry clubs to film nights, our Windrush programme and annual cultural celebrations, all serve as a testament to our enduring vision.
+Whether nurturing young minds through our mentoring, tutoring, and science clubs, empowering parents with IT, employment, and financial management training in educational settings, or promoting holistic wellness among women, our commitment remains unwavering.
+Our vibrant array of arts and culture activities, like poetry clubs, film nights, reggae reggae bingo or our Windrush programme, we celebrate our culture with pride.

 At ACAP, inclusivity isn’t just a buzzword; it’s one of our guiding principles.
-Embracing individuals from all walks of life and ethnic backgrounds, we stand as a true reflection of community unity.
-Through collaborative partnerships with various organisations, we’ve crafted a diverse and enriching programme that leaves no one behind.
+Embracing people from all walks of life and ethnic backgrounds, we stand as a true reflection of community unity.
+Through collaborative partnerships with various organisations, we’ve crafted a diverse and enriching service that leaves no one behind.

 Did you get your copy of our Windrush Book?